-Find the Best Gooseneck Kettle for Pour Over Coffee in 2024
+Find the Best Gooseneck Kettle for Pour Over Coffee

 I must confess, in the early days of my coffee journey a gooseneck kettle was not part of the line up sitting on my coffee shelf.
 When brewing coffee with my first pour over device, the Chemex, I used an electric water kettle with a short spout to – rather inexpertedly – wet the coffee bed.
 Needless to say, my pouring didn’t look anything like the graceful motions I had witnessed baristas apply in coffee shops and the result in the cup was equally underwhelming.
 Can you relate?

 If you’re seeking an optimal extraction of flavors and a balanced, delicious cup of coffee, then a gooseneck kettle is exactly what you need.
 Gooseneck kettles are specialized kettles designed for precision pouring, featuring a thin, elongated spout resembling a goose’s neck.
 They are widely used for coffee brewing, particularly pour-over methods, due to their superior control over water flow rate and direction.
-Check out the best gooseneck kettles on the market for pour over coffee in 2024.
+Check out the best gooseneck kettles on the market for pour over coffee.

 This article contains affiliate links to Amazon.
 As an Amazon Associate I earn from qualifying purchases.